-It is really important that you feel comfortable and confident, so wear something that you know makes you feel that way.
-Check that your clothes are clean and well-ironed.
-Avoid visual distractions such as loud ties, chipped nail polish, heavy makeup, jewellery that jangles, overpowering fragrances, and unwashed hair or hair that flops into your eyes or needs constant pushing back.
+It is really important that you feel comfortable and confident, so wear something that you know makes you look good, but that is also comfortable.
+Check that your clothes are clean and well ironed.
+Avoid visual distractions such as loud ties, chipped nail polish, heavy makeup, jewellery that jangles, overpowering fragrances and unwashed hair or hair that flops into your eyes or needs constant pushing back.